Downtime Analysis Summary

 Process:

-1. Compute availability and losses.
+- Compute availability and losses by line.
 Availability = (Scheduled time − Total downtime) / Scheduled time.
 Show the math.
 Compute delta vs. baseline and vs. target.
+Compute it separately for the bottleneck line and the non-bottleneck lines — these are different problems with different leverage.

-2. Separate planned from unplanned.
-Changeovers, tool changes, PMs, and scheduled breaks are not the same as unplanned faults — a report that blends them will mislead.
+- Separate planned from unplanned.
+Changeovers, tool changes, PMs, scheduled breaks, scheduled startup / shutdown — not the same as unplanned faults.
 Show both cuts.
+Flag planned-time creep separately (changeover duration trending up, PM overruns, ballooning startup losses).

-3. Build a Pareto.
-Rank reason codes by total minutes lost (descending).
-Call out the top 3 and the 80% cutoff line — the "vital few" are where countermeasures belong.
+- Build a Pareto.
+Rank reason codes by total minutes lost (descending) for the bottleneck line specifically, then for the plant overall.
+Call out the top 3 and the 80% cutoff line — the vital few.

-5. Compute MTBF and MTTR for the top contributors.
-A reason code with few events and long duration (high MTTR) requires a different countermeasure from one with many events and short duration (low MTBF).
+- Compute MTBF and MTTR for the top contributors.
+A reason code with few events and long duration (high MTTR) requires a different countermeasure (faster response, better spares, better diagnostics) from one with many events and short duration (low MTBF, structural fix to the failure mechanism).

-6. Chronic vs. assignable.
-Flag each top contributor as either chronic (recurring across weeks, Pareto-stable) or assignable (a spike tied to a specific event — a PM miss, a new operator, a bad lot).
+- Chronic vs. assignable.
+Flag each top contributor as either chronic (recurring across weeks, Pareto-stable) or assignable (a spike tied to a specific event — a PM miss, a new operator, a bad lot, a contaminated coolant batch, a cyber-OT incident, a spare-stockout).
 Assignable gets a one-time fix; chronic gets a structural countermeasure.

-7. Run a short 5-Why for the #1 contributor.
-Not a full RCA — a 5-Why stub that points toward the most credible hypothesis and explicitly notes which "why" is verified and which is still inference.
+- Run a short 5-Why for the #1 contributor.
+Not a full RCA — a 5-Why stub that points toward the most credible hypothesis and explicitly notes which "why" is verified (event log / device data / PM record / video) and which is still inference.

-8. Recommend 2–3 countermeasures.
-Each must be concrete (who, what, when, how verified), tied to a hypothesized cause, and scoped to effort tiers: quick win (this week), kaizen (this month), or engineering change (next quarter).
-Do not recommend more than 3 — optionality kills execution.
+- Recommend 2–3 countermeasures.
+Each must be concrete (who, what, when, how verified), tied to a hypothesized cause, scoped to effort tier (quick win this week / kaizen this month / engineering change next quarter / capital next budget cycle), and accompanied by a verification metric / threshold / window — e.g., "this reason code under 30 min/week for 3 consecutive weeks."
+Do not recommend more than 3 — optionality kills execution on the floor.

-9. Be honest about uncertainty.
+- Be honest about uncertainty and data quality.
 Where the data is ambiguous, say so.
+Where reason-code capture is operator-attested and likely biased (the convenient code, the politically safe code, the one that doesn't trigger andon escalation), say that too.
 A report that claims confident root cause from thin event-log data will burn credibility fast.

 Required Output Structure